-The good news is that when you have a mole removed, the scar is usually minimal.
+If you’re considering flat moles removal, you may be concerned about scarring.
+The good news is that when you get moles removed, the scar is usually minimal.
 Whether you have moles removed for cosmetic reasons or because skin cancer is present, it’s an outpatient procedure performed right in your doctor, dermatologist, or plastic surgeon’s office.
+Let’s discuss the types of mole removal techniques, what you can expect when it comes to scarring, and how to promote healing after your surgery.

 Types of Mole Removal Procedures